AleMorales9011/ForgeWare/src/06-InfrastructureAutomation.md

 ```

-## Conclussion
+# Conclussion

-Scripts ensure consistency, reduces errors, and saves time compared to manual deployments.
-The script can be easily customized to fit your specific needs and integrated into larger automation workflows.
+Scripts ensure consistency, reduce errors, and save time compared to manual deployments.
+The `script` can be easily customized to fit your specific needs and integrated into larger automation workflows.

-We welcome contributions to this project!
-Feel free to submit pull requests to improve the script's functionality or add features such as dependency installation or configuration management.